enkidevs/curriculum/coding-intro/coding-intro-core/functions-exercise-coding-intro/README.md

 name: Function Exercise

-description: Define a function called greet that takes a name parameter and prints a greeting.
+description: Define a function called greet that takes a name parameter and prints a greeting message.

 aspects:
   - workout